 Because at elevation, knowledge isn’t just helpful—it’s essential.

-Altitude sickness vs dehydration: how to tell the difference on day one
+Altitude fatigue vs normal travel fatigue: how to tell the difference